mgsloan/panopti/README.md

 * Moving the cursor around splits semantic marks - inserting a mark consists of splitting around the insertion point and rewriting the new location's chunk.
 Fixing / improving Graphics.UI.Gtk.Toy.Text would help this, but its utility as a prototype of marked text has served its purpose.
 Planning to move to a modified version of trifecta's rope structure (see my github), so fixing the naive implementation has little benefit.

-* The cursor isn't shown sometimes, due to too draconian of mark removal while drawing the expression diagram.
+* The cursor isn't shown sometimes, due to too erroneous mark removal while drawing the expression diagram.

 * Mark typeclass currently not being used for drawing, as the current default implementation is not powerful enough.